redux-saga/redux-saga/docs/advanced/NonBlockingCalls.md

 }
 ```

-the task object exposes some useful methods
+The task object exposes some useful methods :

 <table>
   <tr>